openelb/website/content/en/docs/getting-started/usage/use-openelb-in-vip-mode.md

 ---
-title: "Use OpenELB in VIP Mode (Beta)"
+title: "Use OpenELB in VIP Mode"
 linkTitle: "Use OpenELB in VIP Mode"
 weight: 3
 ---